odinuv/web/articles/database-tech/index.md

 Apart from the `information_schema` database, there are also special SQL commands like `DESCRIBE` and `SHOW` to describe the database structure.
-But is is much easier to use ordinary `SELECT` and `information_schema` database.
+But is is much easier to use ordinary `SELECT` and the `information_schema` database.
 The fact that the database structure can be queried easily means that it is not difficult to create highly dynamic applications.
-In such application, the lists and forms can accommodate to columns defined in the database which may be reconfigured by altering the database structure.
+In such an application, the lists and forms can accommodate to columns defined in the database which may be reconfigured by altering the database structure.

 ## Data Types